Elizabeth Fulhame: Reception

 According to the introduction of her book by her American editor in 1810, her work was lesser known than it could or should have been, adding that "the pride of science, revolted at the idea of being taught by a female".

-Indeed, Fulhame acknowledges in her own introduction that the possessive climate of science during her historical moment balked at challenges to their "dictatorship in science" by new insight from a woman, as recounted in a book chapter about her as the inventor of catalysis:
+Fulhame says as much in her own preface to the work:

+Such a reaction, she says, was particularly acute amongst some who held esteemed positions, whom she described as having a 'dictatorship in science'.

 Fulhame published her experiments on reductions using water with metals in a book in the first place in order not to be "plagiarized."
 She also describes her book as possibly serving as "a beacon to future mariners" (e.g. women) taking up scientific inquiries.
 Antoine Lavoisier was executed six months before the publication of her book and thus could not respond to her theory.
 Irish chemist William Higgins complained that she had ignored his work on the involvement of water in the rusting of iron, but magnanimously concluded "I read her book with great pleasure, and heartily wish that her laudible example may be followed by the rest of her sex."